 - coconut oil spray for greasing

-Option to top with 1/3 cup stevia sweetened chocolate chips**
+Option to add 1/3 cup stevia sweetened chocolate chips**

-Preheat oven to 325 degrees and line an 8 x 8-inch baking dish with parchment paper, spraying lightly with coconut oil spray.
+Preheat your oven to 325 degrees F. and line an 8 x 8-inch baking dish with parchment paper, spraying lightly with coconut oil spray.

-Add all of your ingredients to a food processor and process until smooth. if using chocolate chips, add them and processor for a couple seconds more to fully incorporate.
+Add all of your ingredients into a food processor and process until smooth.
+If using chocolate chips, add them and processor for a couple seconds more to fully incorporate.
 The batter will be thick.
+If you do not have a food processor, you could also add everything to a large bowl and whisk to combine.

 Place batter into lined baking dish and spread evenly using the back of a spatula or a spoon.
 To make this step easier, dip your spatula into a little water to dampen slightly.
 This will prevent the batter from sticking while you spread.